Music at Margaret Wix

 Having fun in music!
 Our youngest children.

 Our specialist teacher has expert knowledge and personal experience of music.
-Teachers at ‘Dragon of the North’ also receive regular specialist training and our children experience original music activities and techniques drawn up by the company.
+Teachers at ‘Dragon of the North’ also receive regular specialist training (including Hertfordshire training) and our children experience original music activities and techniques drawn up by the company.
 Visual, audio and kinaesthetic approaches are used.
 This includes elements of pedagogical traditions and theorists, including Bloom (hierarchical taxonomy model for learning) and Dalcroze (eurhythmics- teaching music through movement).

 In Key Stage 2, children are taught to sing and play musically with increasing confidence and control.
 They develop an understanding of musical composition, organising and manipulating ideas within musical structures and reproducing sounds from aural memory.
 They are taught to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and also from world-class composers and musicians, as well as developing knowledge of musical history.
 Music notation is also taught.

 Our specialist music teacher teaches music of high standard and quality.
 His lessons are dynamic and he is passionate about his subject.
 He is able to listen to children with a high degree of patience as they take part in lessons and/or play their instruments and identify any key issues that hold them back from progress, as well as give direct feedback.
+One of the most effective ways in which our music specialist supports our children is through feedback on task components.
+This allows children to make progress quickly through the teacher supporting any areas that need support - one instance of success does not necessarily mean long term learning.

 We teach music theory and believe that early exposure to the music language will increase the progress of our pupils and will give them skills to enrich their lives.
 The school has a very supportive ethos towards music and is working hard to ensure that extra-curricular musical opportunities are available to our children such as our thriving choir and Band Club.
+Teachers and teaching assistants from all areas of the school are involved in the delivery of music teaching through their attendance and participation at music lessons, delivery of our extra-curriculum offer and the development of the curriculum and how it compliments all areas of the learning at Margaret Wix Primary School through The Wix Way.

 The impact of music at Margaret Wix is the result of the strength of our intent and implementation.
 It is demonstrated through the success of our learners and their confidence to demonstrate their musical knowledge, skills and a love of music that they will retain over time.
 That would allow our children to have a wider musical appreciation, which would benefit their well-being or to go onto musical careers that meet their interests and aspirations.